-If you’re planning a road trip and want to see some of the best scenery in Canada, the Icefields Parkway is without doubt your number one highway.
+If you’re planning a road trip and want to see some of the best scenery in Canada, the Icefields Parkway is, without a doubt, your number one highway.

 Some parts of Canada are so isolated that even a pin on a map barely allows you to truly comprehend where in the world it is.

 The northern tip of Baffin Island in Nunavut is one such place.